-On July 13, 2020, we announced the offers to purchase (the "Tender Offer") for cash by AerCap Trust, for its own account as successor to ILFC, or for its own account and on behalf of AICDC, as applicable, any and all of certain series of outstanding ILFC Legacy Notes and AerCap Trust & AICDC Notes.
-The Tender Offer was subject to the satisfaction or waiver of certain conditions and expired on July 17, 2020.
-Pursuant to the Tender Offer, AerCap Trust for an aggregate total consideration of approximately \$1.5 billion repurchased and retired (i) \$742.1 million aggregate principal amount of the 8.25% Senior Notes due 2020, (ii) \$365.7 million aggregate principal amount of the 8.625% Senior Notes due 2022 and (iii) \$334.5 million aggregate principal amount of the 4.625% Senior Notes due 2021.
+On July 13, 2020, AerCap Trust commenced offers to purchase for cash, for its own account as successor to ILFC, or for its own account and on behalf of AICDC, as applicable, any and all of certain series of outstanding ILFC Legacy Notes and AerCap Trust & AICDC Notes (the "July Tender Offer").
+Pursuant to the July Tender Offer, AerCap Trust repurchased and retired (i) \$742.1 million aggregate principal amount of 8.25% Senior Notes due 2020, (ii) \$365.7 million aggregate principal amount of 8.625% Senior Notes due 2022 and (iii) \$334.5 million aggregate principal amount of 4.625% Senior Notes due 2021 for an aggregate total consideration of approximately \$1.5 billion.
 In each case, such notes were originally issued by ILFC and assumed by AerCap Trust.

-On July 20, 2020, AerCap Trust and AICDC issued a notice of redemption for all \$999.0 million outstanding aggregate principal amount of the 4.625% Senior Notes due 2020, which will be redeemed on August 19, 2020.
+On August 19, 2020, AerCap Trust and AICDC completed the redemption of all \$999.0 million outstanding aggregate principal amount of their 4.625% Senior Notes due 2020.